-Martin Ring hated the Supremeians.
+Martin Ring hated the Supremians.
 Every being who wasn’t one felt that way on some level, although the Calculans would’ve said hate is too strong a word.

 His great-grandmother, who had been a linguistics professor before the collapse of Jupiter, had told him the double meanings of words tell a lot about the society that created him.
 Revolting, for example, showed mediaeval England was not a fan of peasant uprisings.
-The three meanings of ass combine to show people once thought stubbornness and being full of shit to be similar traits, and that the double meaning of humanity shows that humans regard mercy, compassion, and empathy as the highest ideals the species should stand for.
+The three meanings of ass combine to show people once thought stubbornness and being full of shit to be similar traits, both coincidentally present in a donkey, and that the double meaning of humanity shows that humans regard mercy, compassion, and empathy as the highest ideals the species should stand for.

 Martin shuddered at that thought in light of what he was contemplating.
-An act so utterly inhumane that he was surprised that he a human was thinking of it.
+An act so utterly inhumane, he was surprised he a human was thinking of it.

 The Supremians, in contrast, considered themselves the greatest beings in the universe.
 And in doing so, had sought to become the gods of all the lesser races of the cosmos.
 Their race had defined itself with narcissism.
 Their dominion of the universe had been a very unhappy accident.
 They merely were the first species in the universe to invent teleportation, and in doing so were able to travel to anywhere in this universe instantly, in ways that fundamentally seemed to violate the theory of general relativity.
 In the days following their arrival, man had been scrambling to understand and explain their technology, but they never had much of a chance.